 Because as former Secretaries of State Henry Kissinger and George Schultz have said, “isolating Russia is not a sustainable long-range policy.”

-But then again, without a that includes Russia, what good is our national security strategy?
+But then again, without a return to great power competition that includes Russia, what good is our national security strategy?